Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/zaramuun.md

   - name: "Raking Sand"
     desc: "⬻ __Requirements__ The zaramuun hit with a melee [[Strike]] with its last action, or it has a creature Engulfed.  __Effect__  The zaramuun attempts to [[Disarm]] one primarily metal or stone object from the Struck or Engulfed creature and casts its innate dimensional anchor on the target creature."
   - name: "Sand Glide"
     desc: "  The zaramuun can [[Burrow]] through sand and dirt (but not stone) at its full burrow Speed, leaving no tunnel or sign of its passing.
 Any Engulfed creatures are left behind when it Burrows.
-Loose sand and scree are not [[terrain|difficult terrain]] for a zaramuun."
+Loose sand and scree are not [[rules/core-rulebook/chapter-9-playing-the-game.md#Terrain|difficult terrain]] for a zaramuun."
   - name: "Sandblast"
     desc: "⬺ ([[earth]]);  The zaramuun sprays a blast of sand that deals 11d10 (11d10) slashing damage to all creatures in a 60-foot line (Reflex DC 38).
 It can't Sandblast again for 1d4 (1d4) rounds.\n__Critical Success__ No effect.\n__Success__ Half damage.\n__Failure__ Full damage.\n__Critical Failure__ Full damage and [[rules/conditions.md#Blinded|blinded]] for 1 round."